Treaty of Brest-Litovsk: Signing

 The Treaty of Brest-Litovsk was signed on 3 March 1918.
-The signatories were Soviet Russia signed by Grigori Sokolnikov on the one side and the German Empire, Austria-Hungary, Bulgaria, and Ottoman Empire on the other.
+The signatories were Soviet Russia signed by Grigori Sokolnikov on the one side and Germany, Austria-Hungary, Bulgaria, and the Ottoman Empire on the other.

 The treaty marked Russia's final withdrawal from World War I as an enemy of her co-signatories, on severe terms.
-In all, the treaty took away territory that included a quarter of the population and the industry of the former Russian Empire and nine tenths of its coal mines.
+In all, the treaty took away territory that included a quarter of the population and the industry of the former Russian Empire and nine tenths of its operational coal mines.

 Territorial cessions in eastern Europe

 Russia renounced all territorial claims in Finland (whose independence it had already recognized), Estonia, Latvia, Lithuania, most of Belarus, and Ukraine.
 The territory of the Kingdom of Poland was not mentioned in the treaty, as the Germans refused to recognize the existence of any Polish representatives, which in turn led to Polish protests.
 The treaty stated that "Germany and Austria-Hungary intend to determine the future fate of these territories in agreement with their populations."
 Most of the territories were in effect ceded to Germany, which intended to have them become economic and political dependencies, where the local German-speaking minority would be the ruling elite.
 New monarchies were to be created in Lithuania and the proposed "United Baltic Duchy" (which was planned to comprise Latvia and Estonia).
 Later in 1918, German aristocrats Wilhelm Karl, Duke of Urach (for Lithuania), and Adolf Friedrich, Duke of Mecklenburg-Schwerin (for the planned United Baltic Duchy), were nominally appointed, but in reality never became, rulers of these envisaged new pro-German countries.

-This plan was detailed by German Colonel General Erich Ludendorff, who wrote, "German prestige demands that we should hold a strong protecting hand, not only over German citizens, but over all Germans."
+This plan was detailed by Ludendorff, who wrote, "German prestige demands that we should hold a strong protecting hand, not only over German citizens, but over all Germans."